How To Measure Vertical Jump (With Or Without Equipment)

 How To Measure With A Vertical Jump Test Mat

-These devices calculate your vertical jump by analyzing your flight time.
+These devices calculate your vertical jump by analyzing your flight time, and some jump mats use body weight in their calculations to provide more accurate results.

 1. Turn Device On